SMC-AAU-CPH/smc-cph.github.io/_posts/2022-12-09-aysimab-sonification-over-rain-data.md

 Data driven sonification is bringing us huge opportunities regarding experimenting sound of "things".
 Things can be an unemployment rate as well as the number of deaths everyday.
 It can be anything.

-As MCT Master students, we wanted to sonify rainfall timeseries data for our python project and apperantly rainfall has a good understanding of harmony!
+As SMC Master students, we wanted to sonify rainfall timeseries data for our python project and apperantly rainfall has a good understanding of harmony!
 For our project, we used rainfall timeseries data from [kaggle](https://www.kaggle.com/datasets/poojag718/rainfall-timeseries-data) which was collected from **Power Data Access Viewer.**

 As it is described in kaggle website: <br/>